Stochastic Volterra equations: failure of the time-homogeneous Markov property: Moment formula approach

-In this section, we study the failure of the time-homogeneous Markov property for the particular case of~\eqref{eq:generalSVIE} where the drift is an affine function of the process.
-Thus, suppose that $b(x) = b_0 + \beta x$ with $b_0, \beta \in \R$, i.e.\ we study weak solutions of the $D$-valued SVE
+In this section, we study the failure of the time-homogeneous Markov property for the particular case of~\eqref{eq:generalSVIE} where the drift is an affine function of the process, i.e. weak solutions of the $D$-valued SVE